Hetansh-Pathak/Brass-Product-Inventory-Management-System/README.md

   -> Billing :
         This module will allow user to Generate Bills.
-        User can Download recoreds in many type type such as PDF, CSV, Excel, ETC.
+        User can Download records in many type such as PDF, CSV, Excel etc.